keerthik/longboat/README.md

 - We use [Jekyll](http://jekyllrb.com/) for the static site.
 Currently using vanilla css/html/js.
 Follow jekyllrb install instructions
 - We use [npm] for dependency management on the JS side.
 So install that too
 - We deploy our lambda functions using [Apex CLI]
+	- We deploy by running `apex deploy` from /lambda
 - Install flow (JS static typechecker) globally: `npm install -g flow-bin`

 ## Run Locally